nikakhatiashvili/expense_tracker/README.md

 ![Screenshot 2022-01-26 121621](https://user-images.githubusercontent.com/75098057/151131261-133ca57d-0fb1-4a1a-bff6-9cb0723fe39e.png)

-Architecture MVVM (Model - ViewModel - View) is the design pattern used for making this app.
+Architecture MVVM  is the design pattern used for making this app.
 MVVM provides a clear separation of concern and has great support in Android SDK in the form of Architecture Components.

 Libraries Used